lahiru94/FilterPype/filterpype/docs/Tutorial.rst

     :linenos:

     [--route--]
-    read_file >>>
+    read_batch >>>
     split_data:512 >>>
     count_packets

 Writing a Filter
 ----------------

 In our example all we've done is write the configuration for the pipeline, but we haven't actually got all of the Filters in place to actually perform the real work.
-For the sake of the example lets pretend that we have both the read_file and the count_packets Filters.
+For the sake of the example lets pretend that we have both the read_batch and the count_packets Filters.
 What we want to do now is write the split_data Filter.

 .. code-block:: python
     :linenos: